ipfs/specs/BITSWAP.md

 ## Block Sizes

-Bitswap implementations must support sending and receiving individual blocks of sizes less than or equal to 2MiB
+Bitswap implementations must support sending and receiving individual blocks of sizes less than or equal to 2MiB.
+Handling blocks larger than 2MiB is not recommended so as to keep compatibility with implementations which only support up to 2MiB.

 ## Bitswap 1.0.0